Intro to Linear Equations

 Ax + By = C

-Where A, B, and C are coefficients (numbers) while x and y are variables.
+Where A and B are coefficients (numbers) while x and y are variables.
+C is a constant.

 You can think of the x and y variables as points on a graph.

 You can plug numbers into A, B, and C of the above standard form to make linear equations: